Frijol/climate-change/GLOSSARY.md

 ## GHG
 greenhouse gas

+## greenfields
+land not previously used for industry (as opposed to brownfields)

 ## greenhouse gases
 Atmospheric gases which are transparent to ultraviolet radiation from the sun, but impermeable to infrared (such as the warmth rising from the earth).
 Carbon dioxide is such a gas.